Schlauer-Hax/home-assistant.io/source/_integrations/kostal_plenticore.markdown

 The Kostal Plenticore integration allows you to get data from [Kostal Plenticore](https://www.kostal-solar-electric.com/) solar inverters and integrate them into your Home Assistant installation.
 It allows you also to change some of settings values of the inverter.

 The integration uses the REST-API interface which is also used by the integrated Web-UI and therefore uses the same password.
+It is also possible to use a Master key and a Service Code to set Settings that are only accessible from an installer.

 {% include integrations/config_flow.md %}